Danhayes3008/Milestone-project1/README.md

 <strong>.</strong> clicked on the link in the banner at top of the page to be
 sent to the contact page.

-<strong>.</strong> ran the music video on the home page in desktop, no issues
+<strong>.</strong> Ran the music video on the home page from desktop and mobile view, no issues
 showed up.

 <strong>.</strong> tested all the social media links at the bottom of the page,